syntax-tree/unist-util-is/readme.md

 Useful if you’re going to test many nodes, for example when creating a utility where something else passes an is-compatible test.

+_The function created with `is.convert` does not validate any of the parameters with which it is called.
+Invalid values for `node`, `index` or `parent` will pass silently._

 Can also be accessed with `require('unist-util-is/convert')`.

 For example: